August, 1 2025 • Vienna, Austria

 These should be submitted via OpenReview:

+ARR submissions that were rejected or withdrawn from ACL can be submitted to SIGTYP by April 24, 2025.
 Acceptance decisions will be made based on the existing ARR reviews.
-Authors will be notified by January 20, 2024.
+Authors will be notified by May 30, 2025.

 Program Committee